 Indicative of developments is the USAF’s two robotic X37B Space Planes.
-Modeled on the Space Shuttle, the planes have undertaken six secret missions, with the last operating for 780 days on orbit.
+Modelled on the Space Shuttle, the planes have undertaken six secret missions, with the last operating for 780 days in orbit.
 Information regarding its capabilities is classified.
-It still requires a booster rocket to reach space, but is a harbinger of a future of direct access to space.
+It still requires a booster rocket to reach space but is a harbinger of a future of direct access to space.
 Reflecting this projection is the idea of developing space cruisers for satellite defence missions in space.
 Regardless, future new propulsion technologies will eventually break down the barrier between air and space to create a truly integrated aerospace domain, in which airpower missions can be fully undertaken in space.

 Related to energy generation is also the development of directed energy weapons for non-lethal and kinetic employment for aircraft.
 Its roots can be traced back to the Ballistic Missile Defense Organization’s (BMDO) USAF Airborne Laser.
 These await the development of more efficient and small power sources that could be placed upon aircraft.